MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 on low-end disks to 160 MB/sec on faster ones.

-Sometimes you will hear people talk about disks that are really not disks at all, like SSDs, (Solid State Disks).
+Sometimes you will hear people talk about disks that are really not disks at all, like **SSDs, (Solid State Disks)**.
 SSDs do not have moving parts, do not contain platters in the shape of disks, and store data in (Flash) memory.
 The only ways in which they resemble disks is that they also store a lot of data which is not lost when the power is off.

-Many computers support a scheme known as virtual memory, which we will discuss at some length in Chap.
+Many computers support a scheme known as **virtual memory**, which we will discuss at some length in Chap.
 3. This scheme makes it possible to run programs larger than physical memory by placing them on the disk and using main memory as a kind of cache for the most heavily executed parts.
 This scheme requires remapping memory addresses on the fly to convert the address the program generated to the physical address in RAM where the word is located.
-This mapping is done by a part of the CPU called the MMU (Memory Management Unit), as shown in Fig. 1-6.
+This mapping is done by a part of the CPU called the **MMU (Memory Management Unit)**, as shown in Fig. 1-6.

 The presence of caching and the MMU can have a major impact on performance.
-In a multiprogramming system, when switching from one program to another, sometimes called a context switch, it may be necessary to flush all modified blocks from the cache and change the mapping registers in the MMU.
+In a multiprogramming system, when switching from one program to another, sometimes called a **context switch**, it may be necessary to flush all modified blocks from the cache and change the mapping registers in the MMU.
 Both of these are expensive operations, and programmers try hard to avoid them.
 We will see some of the implications of their tactics later.